Asymptotic decomposition of solutions to parabolic equations with a random microstructure: Limit behaviour of the remainder

 Hence $P^0 = 1 + \chi^1_z$ and classical computations for the dimension one show that

 Next for $Q^0$ we have:

 Again here $z$ is a parameter of the equation.
 The right-hand side has zero mean value w.r.t. $y$ and is a smooth bounded function of the two variables $y$ and $z$.
-Hence we already have shown that there exists a unique solution $Q^0$ which is smooth w.r.t. $y$ and $z$, is bounded w.r.t. $z$ and of at most linear growth w.r.t. $y$.
+As was already shown there exists a unique solution $Q^0$ which is smooth w.r.t. $y$ and $z$, bounded w.r.t. $z$ and of at most linear growth w.r.t. $y$.
 Then from \eqref{eq:def_P_k} and \eqref{eq:def_Q_k} and by recursion we obtain the desired result. \end{proof}

 Let us introduce the following notations: for $k\geq 0$ and $m\geq 0$

 The correctors $U^{k,\ell}$ are solution of the problem:

 Moreover